sveredyuk/redis_record/README.md

 end
 ```

-Define single `field` with some type (String default) or multiple `fields` for attributes with identical types.
+Define single `field` with some type (String is default if type not defined) or multiple `fields` for attributes with identical type.

 ```ruby
 fields: title, :body, :author, type: String
 ```

+You could define the default value for field by `default` option.

-Field types depent at value assign and value parse when call:
+Field's type depent at value assign and parse when call:

 ```ruby
 p = Post.new